wbandabarragan/computational-physics-1/README.md

 ## Acknowledgements:

-I would like to thank my former student and teaching assistant, Gabriel Balarezo (https://github.com/GabrielBJ), for his valuable support and help in tutoring this course during the first semester of 2024.
+I would like to thank my former students and teaching assistants, Gabriel Balarezo (https://github.com/GabrielBJ) and Yorlan Males (https://github.com/whyyorlantaken), for their valuable support and help in tutoring this course in 2024.